EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 An example based on the OSCORE test vector from Appendix C.4 of {{RFC8613}} and the EDHOC test vector from Appendix B.2 of {{I-D.ietf-lake-edhoc}} is given in {{fig-edhoc-opt-2}}.
 In particular, the example assumes that:

-* The used Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.
+* The used OSCORE Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.

-* The Sender ID of the client is 0x20.
+* The OSCORE Sender ID of the Client is 0x20.
 This corresponds to the EDHOC Connection Identifier C_R, which is encoded as the bstr_identifier 0x08 in EDHOC message_3.

 * The EDHOC option is registered with CoAP option number 13.